Abu Ali Mustafa: Biography

 Mustafa Zabri was born in 1938, in the northern West Bank town of Arrabah, the son of a farmer.
 In 1955 he joined the Arab Nationalist Movement (ANM), and two years later was arrested by the Jordanian authorities for his political activities.
 On his release in 1961, he took charge of the ANM's military operations in the northern West Bank.
 Following the Israel Defense Forces' capture of the West Bank in the Six-Day War, he left the West Bank and spent 32 years mainly in Damascus and Jordan.

 Mustafa joined George Habash and other left-wing members of the ANM in establishing the Marxist–Leninist Popular Front for the Liberation of Palestine in 1967, and became a leading member of the new organization.
 He was also a prominent member of the Palestine Liberation Organisation, rising to become a member of its ruling Executive Committee.
 He was for a long time deputy to Habash's leadership of the PFLP.

 In September 1999 he returned to the West Bank under a deal struck between Yasser Arafat and Israel's Prime Minister, Ehud Barak.
 In July 2000 he was elected as the new general secretary of the PFLP after Habash retired.
 The PFLP is designated a terrorist organization by Israel and many western states.
-Israel held Mustafa personally responsible for 10 different car-bomb attacks undertaken by the PFLP during his time as general secretary (in Jerusalem, Or-Yehuda, Yehud, and Haifa) and other shootings.
+Israel held Mustafa personally responsible for 10 different car-bomb attacks undertaken by the PFLP during his time as general secretary (in Jerusalem, Or Yehuda, Yehud, and Haifa) and other shootings.

+Assassination

 Mustafa was killed by two rockets fired from two Israeli Apache helicopters through his two office windows, as he sat at his desk in his office in Al-Bireh city, in a targeted killing on 27 August 2001.

-Over 50,000 mourners attended his funeral.
+Thousands of mourners attended his funeral.
+Associated Press said, "Marching in the Ramallah funeral procession were the leaders of Palestinian factions that have been riven by rivalries in the past".
+The mourners included ministers from Yasser Arafat's Cabinet, other members of the Palestinian legislature, and high-ranking representatives of radical groups including Hamas and Islamic Jihad.